Dems put divides aside, rally behind Biden at convention

 “Donald Trump is the wrong president for our country,” she said.
 “He cannot meet this moment.
 He simply cannot be who we need him to be for us.”

 The former first lady, one of the nation’s most respected women, was the headliner at the first presidential nominating convention of the coronavirus era.
-There was no central meeting place or cheering throng during the all-virtual affair.
+There was no central meeting place or cheering throng during the all-virtual affair Monday night.
 But it was an opportunity for Democrats — and some Republicans — to rally behind Biden, the party’s presidential nominee.

 Bernie Sanders, the progressive Vermont senator who was Biden’s last standing rival during the primary, encouraged his loyal supporters to vote for the former vice president in November, arguing the nation can’t survive another four years of Trump.
 He notably backed Biden’s plan for tackling health care, one of their most substantive differences in the past.
 Sanders backs a Medicare for All plan while Biden has called for expanding the current “Obamacare” law.”